sai1650/Smart-medical-storeweb-application-Full-Stack/README.md

 - add a small `deploy.md` with Render / Railway step‑by‑step UI screenshots.

-Tell me which option you prefer and I’ll continue.
+Tell me which option you prefer and I’ll continue. i have used the 10000 data medicine in my database